piranhacloud/piranha-naming/thread/README.md

-# Piranha Naming - Thread
+# Piranha Naming Thread

-The Piranha Naming - Thread module delivers you with ThreadLocal JNDI implementation.
+The Piranha Naming Thread module delivers you with Thread based JNDI implementation.

 Add the following dependency to your project to use it.